Flotomate/product_docs/source/patch-management/manage-patches.rst

 The Patch aspect is made up of two types of views: the Patch List View and Details View.
 The Patch List View gives a point & click interface to manage all patches from a single place.
-The view is divided across Windows and Linux platform.
+The view is divided across Windows and Linux patches.
 You can view Patches of any one platform at a time.

 **To open Patch List View**